OCR-D/ocrd-website/README.md

 * `docs`: This is where the site will be built.
 Never touch it.
 * `site`: This is the jekyll site.
 Posts and Pages live here.
 * `repo`: Contains required subrepos
+* `layout.html`: Template for the layout for sphinx-doc to use. to be run through shinclude

 ## Rebuild gt-guidelines